mcuw/samd21-blinky-example/README.md

 # samd21-blinky-example

-Firmware for Atmel SAM D21 Xplained Pro with Zephyr and platform
+Firmware for Atmel SAM D21 Xplained Pro with Zephyr and platformio